DataHighway-DHX/documentation/MAINTENANCE.md

 3. Run the following to create a new release in PDF format.
 Replace `v1.2.0` below with the desired version:

 ```
-nvm use v10.16.0
+nvm use v10.16.0 &&
-npm init &&
-npm install --save simonhaenisch/md-to-pdf#v2.7.0 &&
+npm install &&
 mkdir ./v1.2.0 &&
 node ./node_modules/.bin/md-to-pdf ./docs/whitepaper.md \
   --config-file ./config.json \
   ./v1.2.0/whitepaper.pdf
 ```

 Note: It is important to use Node.js v10.16.0 and version simonhaenisch/md-to-pdf#v2.7.0 otherwise you will get an error like `ListrError: Something went wrong`).
+If there are issues running the following, then run `npm init && npm install --save simonhaenisch/md-to-pdf#v2.7.0`.

 Important: If you get an error, check if it actually generated the PDF changes correctly in either ./docs/whitepaper.pdf or ./v1.2.0/whitepaper.pdf, and use the one that worked.